MarshalX/atproto/README.md

 ## The AT Protocol SDK

 > ⚠️ Under construction.
 The SDK was built from scratch for 40 hours.
 Somewhere I speedran.
-I have a list of things that will break backward computability.
+I have a list of things that will break backward compatibility.
 Until the 1.0.0 release, I am not going to care about it.

 Code snippet:
 ```python